hareat/libhare/README.md

 [Wikipedia about indentation style](https://en.wikipedia.org/wiki/Indentation_style)

-I have decided using 1TBS because the code is be very simple and therefore structuring empty lines are not so necessary.
+I have decided using 1TBS because the code is very simple and therefore structuring empty lines are not so necessary.